LGSInnovations/edison-mini-pcie/Hardware/README.md

 `VSYS` also feeds a 3.3v/2A LDO and an optional 1.5v/1A LDO.
 These LDOs power the mini PCI-express card.

 The downstream USB is powered directly by the USB-to-UART's `USB_VBUS` pin.
 It is current limited by the MAX4995AAUT IC to ~480mA.

+Consider using a [y-cable](http://www.amazon.com/StarTech-3-Feet-Cable-External-Drive/dp/B0047AALS0) to provide power and the console when using a computer.

 #### Current Spikes ####